South Wilmington Street Center

-Centralized Housing Intake Single Woman, Families and Youth
+Centralized Housing Intake for Single Women, Families and Youth

-For woman, families, and youth, several non-profits offer homeless shelters and rapid rehousing services.
-Placements into these programs is handled through a coordinated intake process.
+For women, families and youth, several nonprofits offer homeless shelters and rapid rehousing services.
+Placement into these programs is handled through a coordinated intake process.
 Contact an intake worker by dialing 919-861-1195.

 Cornerstone Day Services